 Shruti Bhatt, PhD

-Dr. Bhatt began her postdoctoral training at Dana-Farber Cancer institute after completing her PhD.
-Her research focuses on identifying personalized therapy for leukemia patients using a novel technology, BH3 profiling, which measures drug induced changes in mitochondrial priming.
-As part of the ASH Trainee Council she is excited to improve the resources and programs available for early career scientists.
+Dr. Bhatt is a postdoctoral fellow at Dana-Farber Cancer institute in Boston.
+She completed her PhD from the University of Miami.
+Her current research focuses on identifying personalized therapy for leukemia patients using a novel technology, BH3 profiling.
+As a part of the ASH Trainee Council she has been involved in improving resources and programs for the development of early career scientists.

 Ang Li, MD